Body decoration is one of the most ancient ways to express a person’s creativity.

 In the US,

-among the Mexican bands were extremely popular the sketches of clowns, meaning,
+among the Mexican bands were very popular the sketches of clowns, meaning,

 “Laugh now, cry after”,